innFactory/react-native-dialogflow/README.md

 Support for iOS 10+ and Android!

 We are currently working on dialogflow V2 support!
-(The beta will be published at 8.March 2018 at the latest)
+(Last Update: 06.March 2018)

 [Dialogflow](https://dialogflow.com/) is a powerful tool for building delightful and natural conversational experiences.
 You can build chat and speech bots and may intergrate it in a lot of platform like twitter, facebook, slack, or alexa.